Distinguishing $W'$ Signals at Hadron Colliders Using Neural Networks: Comparison with Bayesian hypothesis test

 \section{Comparison with Bayesian hypothesis test}

-Finally, to give context for our CNN approach, we compare the LO results with a standard hypothesis test, the Bayesian hypothesis test (BH test).\footnote{We have also tried to contrast with the $\chi^2$ test, but it suffers from serious issues given the presence of bins with small or zero expected events, which has to be resolved through coarser binning and decomposing the ternary test to multiple binary tests.} In the Bayesian approach, for a specific observed dataset $D$, the probability for it to suggest a specific hypothesis $H_k$ is given by
+Finally, to give context for our NN approach, we compare the 0- and 1-jet FNNh $4.5$-TeV-resonance results with a standard hypothesis test, the Bayesian hypothesis (BH) test.\footnote{We have also tried to compare with the $\chi^2$ test.
+However, it suffers from serious issues in the presence of bins with small or zero expected events, which has to be resolved through coarser binning and decomposing the ternary test to multiple binary tests.} In the Bayesian approach, for a specific observed dataset $D$, the probability for it to suggest a specific hypothesis $H^k$ is given by

-where $P(H_k)$ denotes the prior that the hypothesis $H^k$ is correct, and $P(D\vert H^k)$ gives the conditional probability to obtain the dataset $D$ given the fact that $H^k$ is correct.
+where $P(H^k)$ denotes the prior that the hypothesis $H^k$ is correct, and $P(D\vert H^k)$ gives the conditional probability to obtain dataset $D$ given the fact that $H^k$ is correct.
 In our study, we assume that it is equally likely for all the hypotheses ($k =$ VA, CH, and SC) to be correct and hence $P(H^k)=1/3$.
-We assume Poisson distributions for all individual bin counts, and the conditional probabilities are then given by
+We assume Poisson distributions for all individual bin counts, and the conditional probabilities $P(D\vert H^k)$ are then given by

 where $f(h^D_{mn},H^k_{mn})$ denotes the Poisson probability for an observed number of counts $h^D_{mn}$ at the pixel $(m,n)$ in the 2D histogram, assuming an expectation value of $H^k_{mn}$.
-From the definition of Eq.~(\ref{BH:Poisson}), we could see that there would be a problem if any $H^k_{mn}=0$ because an observed count in this pixel would have an extremely high weight in determining the hypothesis.
-To overcome this problem, we first symmetrize $H^k$ across the $\eta^e$ axis and then perform locally non-uniform binning to take into account small numbers of events at the pseudorapidity edges $|\eta^e|\sim 2.5$.
+From the definition of Eq.~(\ref{BH:Poisson}), one can see that there would be a problem if any $H^k_{mn}=0$ because an observed count in this pixel would have an extremely high weight in determining the hypothesis.
+An even worse case is that suppose $H^k_{mn}=0$ while $H^{k'}_{mn}\neq0$ for $k' \neq k$, any sample histogram with $h^D_{mn}\neq0$ will definitely have zero probability to be identified as class $k$.
+This results from the fact that this approach does not take into account possible systematic or statistical errors, and hence it cannot be trusted around these low-statistics regions.
+To overcome this problem, we first symmetrize $H^k$ with respect to the $\eta^e = 0$ axis and then exclude the problematic bins (those where $H^k_{mn}=0$ while $H^{k'}_{mn}\neq0$).
+To fairly compare the BH test with the FNNh, we apply the same binning configuration to the training and testing samples with 10-fold CV.

+The 0-jet AUCs and ACCs for both FNNh with 10-fold CV (solid lines) and BH tests (dashed lines) are shown in FIG.~\ref{BH}~(a) and (b) respectively.
+The VA, SC AUCs as well as the VA, CH, and average ACCs indicate that the FNNh approach is able to produce the same level of performance as the BH test for $S/B\gtrsim0.8$, and even performs better when $S/B\lesssim0.8$.
+One exception happens for the CH AUCs when $S/B\gtrsim0.6$ although the difference is less than $1.5\%$.
+Another exception shows up in the SC ACCs, where the BH test is better than FNNh.